luketudge/introduction-to-programming/content/files.md

     The first line containing 'whale' is: [...] name a whale-fish is to be called in our tongue leaving out, through

-(If you are wondering about `split('\n')`, here we are overriding the default value of the [argument](extras/glossary.md#argument) to the `split()` method.
-The default is to split at any [whitespace](extras/glossary.md#whitespace), but we want to split at every [newline character](extras/glossary.md#newline).
-We encountered the newline character briefly [in the lesson on functions](functions.md#Keyword-arguments) when we looked at the `end` argument to the `print()` function.)

-But another way to do this would be to read in the contents of the file only one line at a time, then stop reading when we find the line we are searching for.
+A different way to do this would be to read in the contents of the file only one line at a time, then stop reading when we find the line we are searching for.
 File objects are [iterable](extras/glossary.md#iterable).
 If we loop through a file object, each run of the loop gives us the next line from the file.
 (Take a look back at the [lesson on iteration](iteration.md#Iterables) if you need to remind yourself about iterable types.)

 So we could also find the first line containing `'whale'` like this: